Plumsail/documents-docs/source/user-guide/processes/edit-test-template.rst

 ---------------------------------

 Online editor for Word, Excel, and PowerPoint templates is based on Google Docs.
 That's why you may encounter incompatibilities for certain Microsoft Office features.
-For example, Google Docs don't support watermarks.
+For example, Google Docs doesn't support watermarks.

 We recommend you to work on complex document templates outside the process online editor.
 Use Upload/Download buttons for it: